 Thriving in a multitasking environment hinges on achieving a harmonious coexistence with other apps on the device.
-At a high level, this means that all apps should:
+At a high level, this means that apps should:

 Handle interruptions or audio from other apps gracefully